CAST-genomics/haptools/docs/commands/simphenotype.rst

 simphenotype
 ============

 Simulates a complex trait, taking into account haplotype- or local-ancestry- specific effects as well as traditional variant-level effects.
-The user denotes causal variables to use within the simulation by specifying them in a ``.hap`` file.
+The user denotes causal variables to use within the simulation by specifying them in a :doc:`.hap file </formats/haplotypes>`.

+To encode simple SNPs as causal variants within a ``.hap`` file, use the haptools API like in :ref:`this example <api-examples-snps2hap>`.

 The implementation is based on the `GCTA GWAS Simulation <https://yanglab.westlake.edu.cn/software/gcta/#GWASSimulation>`_ utility.